 Thank you for your interest in working at the Writing Center.
 We strive to provide students with thorough, high-quality assistance with their writing.
-Our goal is to guide students through improving their writing from the first thought to the final draft.
+Our goal is to guide students through improving as writers from the first thought to the final draft.

-Writing tutors can also choose to be embedded in the classroom, working with writing-intensive courses (e.g., 100W) all across campus, providing supplemental instruction to students both in class and outside of class in small workshops and one on one.
+Tutors decide how they want to be deployed every semester, and we have a few different types of tutor.
+We offer the option of working as a course-embedded tutor; in this role, a tutor is embedded in a writing-intensive course (e.g., 100W), providing supplemental instruction to students in that class.
 Course-embedded tutors work five hours per week for each class they support, and they work on a flexible schedule agreed upon in advance with the instructor they're paired with.

-Lastly, writing tutors can choose to be embedded in a college or department and work with their graduate students.
+We also offer the option of working as a graduate embedded tutor, who is embedded in a college or department and works with graduate students in their discipline.
 This work is similar to being a course-embedded tutor except the tutor supports graduate students throughout a college or department (instead of in one specific class).
-Currently, we have tutors supporting graduate students in the College of Education, the College of Health and Human Sciences, the iSchool, the Master's in Taxation (MST) program, the Mechanical Engineering Department, and the Aerospace Engineering Department.

 To be a writing tutor, you must

 - be a currently enrolled student at SJSU with a "clear" academic standing.

 - have a minimum overall GPA of 3.2.

 - have earned a grade of "B" or higher in first-year writing courses (e.g., English 1A, English 1B, English 2).

 - have superior writing, reading, and critical thinking skills.